 d.
 Wall Mounted Lamps.
 Reading in bed will be much more fun, give light at the correct angle.
 Wall mounted lights save space on the bedside table for other items such as an alarm clock, books etc. Wall sconces are also available in fancy decorative themes.

 Shared bedrooms are not as terrifying to decorate as you thought, are they?
 All you need is to follow the basic guidelines for all rooms, negotiate, and think out of the box.

 You will soon achieve that great look without compromising on either child’s tastes.
 In fact, the room can look like it was meant to be shared all along.

 Are you ready to show your completed shared bedrooms?
-Go to our Facebook Page - Kids Rooms Before and After - and post your pics now.
+Go to our Facebook Page - Inspiring Kids Rooms for Working Moms - and post your pics now.